RishDog001/CountryNames/README.md

 For the second function (find_country_with_fuzzy), it simply loops through a range of numbers between 1 and 10 inclusively.
 It then divides the fuzzy value by 10 to output a random value between 0 and 1, where 0 is the strictest value and 1 is the most relaxed value.
 If no match is detected, it returns the default value.

 For the tool to work without errors using the API, you need to create an account on Geonames.
 You can do so here: https://www.geonames.org/login.
 Once your account is created, you then need to enable free services on your account and assign your Geonames username to the username parameter variable (I.e., username == "Username goes here").
-To test it out, simply type in any country name in quotes and deliberately misspell it (I.e., name == "Brzl").
+To test it out, type in any country name in quotes and deliberately misspell it (I.e., name == "Brzl").
+For best results, the fuzzy value should be between 0 and 0.50.
+The stricter the value, the more concise the output will be, whereas if the value is too relaxed (> 0.50), it will result in inconsistencies.

 Full list of countries: https://www.geonames.org/countries/